Royals vs. Orioles Player Props Betting Odds

-Jorge Mateo and Vinnie Pasquantino are among the players with prop bets available when the Baltimore Orioles and the Kansas City Royals play at Kauffman Stadium on Tuesday (first pitch at 7:40 PM ET).
+Player prop bet options for Adley Rutschman, Vinnie Pasquantino and others are listed when the Baltimore Orioles visit the Kansas City Royals at Kauffman Stadium on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!